rebelsky/csc321-jekyll/_dev/_bodies/wrapup.md

+---
+---
-The Subject Matter(s) of the Course
+The subject matter(s) of the course
 -----------------------------------

 * Conceptual: Getting you to think about the design of software.